Suez Egypt Travel Guide

 Spend ample time at the Suez National Museum and Martyrs' Memorial.
 Walk the Suez Canal Corniche, focusing on markers of historical significance and the canal's past.

 Dedicate time to exploring local farmers' markets for fresh food and street food.
-Visit various local eateries to sample regional specialties.
+Visit various local places to eat to sample regional specialties.

 Arrange a dry land safari (jeep or quad bike) into the Eastern Desert for an adrenaline rush and Bedouin experience.

-Focus on the Suez Canal Corniche for ship watching, which usually fascinates children.
+Highlight the Suez Canal Corniche for ship watching, which often fascinates children.
 Choose family-friendly hotels with amenities.

 Find moments of quiet reflection at the Martyrs' Memorial.
 Visit local mosques (with appropriate dress) for a sense of local spiritual life.